codeamt/EthElection/README.md

   <img src="https://ucarecdn.com/00e387cd-20b0-4a9f-9aec-bd7c780e81d5/" width="40%" height="50%" />
 </p><br>

-After you switch to that accounty, you can cast another vote and see the vote count for your candidate go up again!
+After you switch to that account, you can cast another vote and see the vote count for your candidate go up again!
 <br>

 ## Future Updates
-In coming weeks, I'll be updating the smart contracts in order to end users from spending (test) money to vote.
+In coming weeks, I'll be updating the smart contracts in order to save end users from having to spend money (albeit, fake) to vote.
 Stay tuned!